markcus1/gagam/README.md

 model parametrically.
 This is useful if we have noncontinuous predictors such as dummy variables.
-In the extreme, one might make all variables parametric and use GAGAM just for variable selection. `always_par` should be specified as a numerical vector where the elements give the column numbers in `x` of variables to be estimated parametrically, e.g.
+In the extreme, one might make all variables parametric and use GAGAM just for variable selection. `always_par` should be specified as a numeric vector where the elements give the column numbers in `x` of variables to be estimated parametrically, e.g.
 `always_par=c(1,2,3)` will ensure that the variables in the first three columns of `x` are always parametric.